 Wrapping Things Up

-You don’t have to be a jeweler or a watchmaker to know the parts of a wrist watch.
+You don’t have to be a jeweler or a watchmaker to know watch anatomy.
 After reading this, you should know the outer parts and how they combine to make up quality timepiece.
 Hopefully this article helped to explain the purpose of each component and will be of use to you when are looking to buy your next timepiece.